 Scientists at the University of Scranton, Pennsylvania, had recently found that walnuts possess the highest levels of polyphenolic antioxidants of all the edible seeds and nuts.
 100 g of the nuts carry 13,541 µmol TE (Trolox equivalents) of oxidant radical absorbance capacity (ORAC).
 Eating as many as six to seven walnuts a day could help stave off most of the disease-causing free radicals from the human body.

 They are also packed with several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.

 They also very are a rich source of minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.
 Copper is a cofactor for many vital enzymes, including cytochrome C-oxidase and superoxide dismutase (other minerals function as co-factors for this enzyme are manganese and zinc).
 Zinc is a co-factor in many enzymes that regulate growth and development, gonadal development, digestion, and nucleic acid synthesis.
-Selenium is an important micronutrient, which functions as a co-factor for anti-oxidant enzymes such as glutathione peroxidases.
+Selenium is an important micronutrient, which functions as a co-factor for antioxidant enzymes such as glutathione peroxidases.

 Walnut oil has a deliciously nutty aroma and possess excellent astringent properties.
 When applied locally, it helps maintain skin moisture and protect from dryness.
 It has also been employed in cooking.
 In traditional medicines, it is used in massage therapy, aromatherapy, and as a “carrier or base oil” in the pharmaceutical, and cosmetic industries.